 The dawn of virtual reality, which is 360-degree experiential media, is leading to incredible breakthroughs in how people’s minds are transported to new worlds.
 And augmented reality, which are three-dimensional objects superimposed over the real world, broadens the capacities for new experiences.

 Immersive media is data-driven and based on scientific principles of neurofeedback and meditation.
-While VR has been used to treat specified cases such as phobias, using VR on people suffering from stress or general anxiety is still a relatively new and novel approach.
+While VR has been used to treat specified cases such as phobias, using VR for people suffering from stress or general anxiety is still a relatively new and novel approach.

 In a study published in Frontiers in Psychology, researchers found that intentionally-crafted VR experiences can be therapeutically effective in treating generalized anxiety disorders.